ykiu/gql-in-ts/README.md

 ### Framework agnostic

-**Use with the tooling of your choice**.
-The sole mission of `gql-in-ts` at runtime is to transform JavaScript objects to GraphQL query strings (similar to `JSON.stringify()`). `gql-in-ts` is thin by design.
-It does not even depend on browser APIs and runs in any JavaScript environment.
+**Work with your favorite stack**.
+At its core, `gql-in-ts` is a `JSON.stringify()` for GraphQL.
+Whether it's React, Vue, vanilla or even a non-browser environment -- you can use `gql-in-ts` in any context if it's powered by JavaScript.

 ## Motivation